 So, this was the backdrop for the elections of 1876.
 With the Democrat Party on a winning streak and feeling confident they could take back even more offices - including the White House -they nominated New York Governor Samuel Tilden as their candidate.
 The Republican Party passed over Ulysses S. Grant in favor of Ohio governor Rutherford Hayes.

 The Republicans' main strategy in all of their races that year was to 'wave the bloody shirt,' meaning they kept referring back to the Civil War, trying to convince voters that a vote for a Democrat was a vote for a rebel.
 Check out this political cartoon.
 On the left, the man is an enthusiastic Confederate.
-And there you see him again, on the right, and nothing has changed except his banner.
+And there you see him again, on the right, and nothing has changed except his banners.

 While it may seem absurd, in many circumstances, the Republicans were actually right.
 Many Democrats, like Wade Hampton who successfully ran for Governor of South Carolina, openly campaigned for an end to Reconstruction and were supported by groups like the 'Red Shirts,' who resorted to murder to further their political agenda.